-Section 5 of Restoring Accountability directed the Office of Personnel Management (OPM) to provide guidance about additional categories of positions that executive departments and agencies should consider recommending for Schedule Policy/Career.4 Pursuant to that directive, OPM is issuing interim guidance about the types of positions agencies should consider for Schedule Policy/Career.
+Section 5 of Restoring Accountability directed the Office of Personnel Management (OPM) to provide guidance about additional categories of positions that executive departments and agencies should consider recommending for Schedule Policy/Career.
+Pursuant to that directive, OPM is issuing interim guidance about the types of positions agencies should consider for Schedule Policy/Career.
 Such positions are those whose duties include:

-3 See also Stanley v.
+&lt;sup>3 See also Stanley v.
 Department of Justice, 423 F. 3d 1271 (Fed.
 Cir.
 2005); Stanley v.
 Gonzales, 476 F. 3d 653 (9th Cir.
 2007).

-4 Restoring Accountability gave OPM until February 19, 2025 to issue final guidance on additional types of positions agencies should consider in their Policy/Career reviews.
+&lt;sup>4 Restoring Accountability gave OPM until February 19, 2025 to issue final guidance on additional types of positions agencies should consider in their Policy/Career reviews.
 OPM will issue final guidance prior to that date.

-- functions statutorily described as important policy-making or policy-determining functions, principally5: - directing the work of an organizational unit; - being held accountable for the success of one or more specific programs or projects; or - monitoring progress toward organizational goals and periodically evaluating and making appropriate adjustments to such goals; - authority to bind the agency to a position, policy, or course of action either without higher-level review or with only limited higher-level review; - delegated or subdelegated authority to make decisions committed by law to the discretion of the agency head; - substantive participation and discretionary authority in agency grantmaking, such as the substantive exercise of discretion in the drafting of funding opportunity announcements, evaluation of grant applications, or recommending or selecting grant recipients; - advocating for the policies (including future appropriations) of the agency or the administration before different governmental entities, such as by performing functions typically undertaken by an agency office of legislative affairs or intergovernmental affairs, or by presenting program resource requirements to examiners from the Office of Management and Budget in preparation of the annual President's Budget Request; - publicly advocating for the policies of the agency or the administration, including before the news media or on social media; or - positions described by their position descriptions as entailing policy-making, policy-determining, or policy-advocating duties.
+- functions statutorily described as important policy-making or policy-determining functions, principally: - o directing the work of an organizational unit; - being held accountable for the success of one or more specific programs or projects; or - monitoring progress toward organizational goals and periodically evaluating and making appropriate adjustments to such goals; - authority to bind the agency to a position, policy, or course of action either without higher-level review or with only limited higher-level review; - delegated or subdelegated authority to make decisions committed by law to the discretion of the agency head; - substantive participation and discretionary authority in agency grantmaking, such as the substantive exercise of discretion in the drafting of funding opportunity announcements, evaluation of grant applications, or recommending or selecting grant recipients; - advocating for the policies (including future appropriations) of the agency or the administration before different governmental entities, such as by performing functions typically undertaken by an agency office of legislative affairs or intergovernmental affairs, or by presenting program resource requirements to examiners from the Office of Management and Budget in preparation of the annual President's Budget Request; - publicly advocating for the policies of the agency or the administration, including before the news media or on social media; or - positions described by their position descriptions as entailing policy-making, policy-determining, or policy-advocating duties.

 Executive Order 13957, as amended, directs each agency head to review positions within his or her agency and identify those appropriately categorized as policy-influencing.
-Agency heads will then petition OPM to recommend that the President place those positions in Schedule Policy/Career.
-A new executive order will subsequently effectuate the transfers into Schedule Policy/Career.
-Agencies have 90 days to conduct a preliminary review of positions and submit petitions, with an additional 120 days to finalize their review and submit any remaining petitions.
-Agencies may, and are encouraged to, submit such petitions on a rolling basis.
+Agency heads will then petition OPM to recommend that the President

-5 5 U.S.C.
+&lt;sup>5 5 U.S.C.
 3132(a)(2) defines the Senior Executive Service as positions classified above GS-15 that perform various important policy-making or policy-determining functions.
 Positions classified at or below grade 15 of the General Schedule that perform those same functions are consequently policy-determining or policy-making and appropriate for consideration for inclusion in Schedule Policy/Career.